 In our personal lives the same kind of question can be asked: What takes priority - the means or the ends?
 What drives us - the body or the soul?
+The sizzle or the steak?

 Here's where marketing structure, business administration and personal life all converge.
 For conventional wisdom of business administration dictates that a successful entity requires two essential forces: a visionary and a builder.